google/dagger/android.md

 Dagger assumes that users on Android will use ProGuard.

-## Recommended ProGuard Settings
+## ProGuard configuration

-Watch this space for ProGuard settings that are relevant to applications using Dagger.
+Dagger does not require any special ProGuard configuration.

 ## `dagger.android`